-Here are 50 things every traveler should about overseas travel know before leaving the country to travel abroad.
+Here are 50 things every traveler should know about overseas travel before leaving the country to travel abroad.

 1. Most countries use credit cards with chip and PIN technology.
 Most U.S. cards now have a chip, but no PIN.
 Don’t worry, your card can still be used with a signature in most places (except usually in train/metro station vending machines) Make sure you have cash on hand, just in case.

 2. When processing your credit card, the merchant should bring the card reader to you.
 Your card shouldn’t need to leave your sight.
+Whatever you do, be sure you get the card back after the transaction.
+There’s nothing worse than leaving your card behind by accident.

 6. Avoid exchange bureaus.
 They often charge exorbitant fees and give bad exchange rates.
 Use the ATM instead.